-Virginia Commonwealth University’s strategic plan, Quest for Distinction, sets forth the vision for VCU to become the nation’s premier urban, public research university.
-It rests upon four themes that outline the university’s institutional priorities, strategies and initiatives.
+Virginia Commonwealth University’s six-year strategic plan, Quest for Distinction, sets forth the vision for VCU to be the nation’s premier urban, public research university.
+Now in the final two years, Quest rests upon three themes that outline the university’s institutional priorities, goals and strategies.

 Become a leader among national research universities in providing all students with high-quality learning/living experiences focused on inquiry, discovery and innovation in a global environment.

-Attain pre-eminence as an urban, public research university by making contributions in research, scholarship, creative expression and clinical practice to advance knowledge and enhance the quality of life.
+Attain distinction as a fully integrated urban, public research university through contributions in human health, research, scholarship and creative expression that advance knowledge and enhance the quality of life.

 Become a national model for community engagement and regional impact.